Nursing Homes in Marywood Square

 Dawsholm Nursing Home

-Margaret G Dawson rented premises at 8 Marywood Square from the architect James Money around 1935 and opened her nursing home.
-While the Post Office Directory always called it the Dawson Nursing Home, there are numerous birth announcements in the press under the name Dawsholm Nursing Home.
+While the Post Office Directory always called it the Dawson Nursing Home, Dawsholm was the correct name from the start.
+The nursing home features in numerous birth announcements in the press from the 1930s.
 This is the earliest I have found:

 Birth - Urquhart - At Dawsholm Nursing Home, 8 Marywood Square, Strathbungo, Glasgow on the 24th inst., to Mr and Mrs Angus Urquhart, a daughter